sebwaterhouse/Keele-Game/README.md

 # KeeleGame

-## This game is a 2D top down arcade game, with a keele theme.
+## This game is a 2D top down arcade game, with a keele theme developed in java.

 Our player will control a sneaky squirrel who has sunk into the Chancellor's building in order to eat all the food it can get its hands on.